attherateof/MagentoDocker/README.md

 Dockerisation of magento open source

 ## Prerequisite
-- Docker desktop applipation in your system
+- Docker applipation in your system
 - For windows user - WSL2

+## Magento version
+- Magento 2.4.8

 ## Environment used
 - MariaDB